pettersand/builder/devlog.md

+## 15/12-23

+New PC.
+So lots of setup and installation going on.
+Will get back on the dev train once things are in place.

 ## 13/13-23

 Continuing work on goals.
 Aiming to fetch and display goals, and implementing sessionStorage.
 Spent the last part of yesterday researching caching and storage solutions.
 Well things changed and I ended up working on planning in Miro.
 Visualized page components, and their relationships, and development status.
 Also planned out data flow and storage.